 What’s included in the labour cost?

-Measuring, cutting the panel, socket cutouts, installation, and fitting skirting strips.
+Measuring, cutting the panel, making socket cutouts, installation, and fitting skirting strips.
 Fixings are included.
 The panel itself and decorative elements are charged separately.

 How long does installation take?